unicef/publicgoods-toolkit/community.md

 * [Trusted Vendor](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.16)

-  A commercial organization with unique expertise may sometimes maintain an open source project that simultaneously serves to advertise that expertise, to maintain it, and to provide leads on direct or indirect sources of revenue.
+  A commercial organization with unique expertise may sometimes maintain an open-source project that simultaneously serves to advertise that expertise, to maintain it, and to provide leads on direct or indirect sources of revenue.
 Interaction with these projects is sometimes equivalent to interaction with that particular